According to Acts, Jesus’s appearing to Paul on the road to Damascus physically impacted those who were traveling with

 This is relevant because Acts says Jesus appeared to Paul, and a mere mental vision of Jesus is not an appearance (meaning the author of Acts is inept).

 The Greek “optasia” philologically denotes a non-physical experience.
-(See full article here.)
+(See full page here.)
 This is relevant because Acts 26:19 reports Paul saying, “I did not prove obedient to the heavenly vision [optasia]” and the “heavenly vision” was Jesus himself (or the nature of his appearance).